OSGeo/PROJ/docs/source/community/rfc/rfc-7.rst

 This RFC proposes to drop Autotools for PROJ 9.0, and to maintain CMake for build automation, testing and packaging.
-This will reduce the overall maintenance for PROJ, and will enable the library to be integrated into other projects that use CMake.
+This will reduce the overall maintenance for PROJ and will enable the library to be integrated into other projects that use CMake.

 Background